Dr Helen Eccleston

 Research Interests

-Helen’s research adopts both a processual and social practice lens to explore the day-to-day entrepreneurial activities in small family business.
+Her ongoing research adopts both a processual and social practice lens to explore the day-to-day entrepreneurial activities in small family business.
+She also conducts research in management education, with a particular focus on how principles of human and ecological flourishing can inform teaching and learning.
 She has presented her work at numerous international conferences, addressing topics such as strategising, practical coping, and the emotional dimensions and lived experiences of entrepreneurship.
-Her most recent work published in Human Relations examines the political potential of affect and how it matters for entrepreneuring as organisation creation.
+Helen’s most recent work published in Human Relations examines the political potential of affect and how it matters for entrepreneuring as organisation creation.

 Teaching

 Helen is an accomplished educator who brings a wealth of expertise and passion to her teaching practice.
-She assumes a leadership role across multiple modules: BUS3024 Strategic Management, BUS2019 Employability, and BUS3037 Organisational Misbehavior.
+She assumes a leadership role across multiple modules: BUS2019 Employability and BUS3037 Organisational Misbehavior.
+Helen has experience teaching across undergraduate, postgraduate, and executive education programmes.

 - Deflated in shame and puffed up in pride: How affective practices matter for entrepreneuring